Architecture of Lucknow

-The Lucknow School of Architecture was an experiment by the resurgent Nawabs of Awadh.
-It was an attempt to preserve the Mughal school of architecture by experimenting with different materials and innovating new concepts.
+The architecture of the city of Lucknow started to flourish once the capital of "Awadh" or "Oudh" was moved by Nawab Wazir Asafud-Daulah from Faizabad to Lucknow in 1775.
+The Lucknow school of architecture was an experiment by the resurgent Nawabs of Awadh.
+It was an attempt to preserve the Mughal school of architecture by experimenting with different materials and adopting new innovative concepts.

-Among the extant architecture there are religious buildings such as imambaras, mosques and other Islamic shrines, and secular structures like enclosed gardens, baradaris, palace complexes.
+Among the extant architecture there are religious buildings such as imambaras, mosques and other Islamic shrines, and secular structures like enclosed gardens, baradaris, and palace complexes.